rcacodedev/Preator/docs/overview.md

 # Overview

-PREATOR is a business management SaaS designed to centralize operational work in a structured online environment.
+PREATOR is a business management SaaS built to centralize operational work in a more structured and coherent online environment.

-Its purpose is to reduce fragmentation between everyday business processes that are often split across spreadsheets, messaging, disconnected tools and manual follow-up.
+The product is designed for situations where business activity is often fragmented across spreadsheets, messaging, ad hoc follow-up and disconnected tools.

-The project is built around the idea that a management tool should not only store data, but also make operations clearer, more connected and easier to review.
+Rather than acting as a passive data container, PREATOR is intended to help connect workflows, surface priorities and reduce operational friction.

+## Product intent

+PREATOR is built around a simple idea:

+> business software should help teams operate with more clarity, not just store information.

+This means the product focuses on practical operational value across multiple connected areas, instead of treating each module as an isolated page or mini-tool.

 ## Core principles

-- operational clarity over feature noise
+- operational clarity over noise
-- coherent workflows across modules
+- coherent workflows over isolated features
-- serious, production-oriented UX
+- serious product UX over improvised admin UI
+- production orientation over demo-only behavior
-- modular architecture with room for growth
+- modular growth without losing consistency
-- practical business value before superficial complexity

-## Product direction
+## Functional direction

-PREATOR is focused on combining multiple operational areas into one system:
+PREATOR currently revolves around:

 - inventory and stock visibility
-- purchasing and supplier flows
+- purchasing and supplier workflows
-- sales and financial document flows
+- sales and financial documents
 - agenda and operational timing
-- KPI tracking and analytics
+- KPIs and analytics
-- integrations and automation groundwork
+- integrations and webhook groundwork
-- subscription and organization management
+- billing and organization management

-Rather than treating these as isolated blocks, the product aims to connect them through shared context, navigation and business logic.
+The product direction is not just to add modules, but to make those modules feel part of one system.